-When we get super stressed, our body takes a major hit
+When we get super stressed, our body takes a major hit.
+It

 Aside from the onset of resting bitch face, stress can do a number on our good looks.
 Studies show that long-term stress suppresses the immune system in all organs, including our skin, making us more susceptible to infections and even disrupting menstrual cycles, which can lead to hormonal breakouts.